| |

 Lower picture register

-It also has a large missing section towards the right-hand end of the register (see photo), which affects the last two scenes.
+This lower register also suffers from many small areas of damage, some of which were deliberate.
+It also has a large missing section towards the right-hand end of the register (see ), which affects the last two scenes.
+The damage to the beginning edge is the damage to the entrance corner.

 Due to damage of the text above the couple the deceased's wife is not identified, but she is almost certainly Nefertiri.

+This scene shows the deceased couple (Nefersekheru and Nefertiri) are seated before an offering construction.
 This scene overlaps into the previous scene at the lake and has suffered much damage.

+The couple sit with their left hands raised in salutation.
+The woman holds a piece of cloth in her right hand, on her lap.
 Her spouse holds a yellow plant and blossom bordered sekhem-sceptre on his lap with his right hand.

 Behind the chair of Nefertiri stands a small naked girl, probably her daughter, but, because of her position, could she also be deceased?

 In front of the couple is the large offering construction, decorated around the stand with two long garlands.
+The offering itself is made from two tall bouquets, which frame a large onion skein.
+The onions are bound to a strap at the top and widen fan-like downwards.

 On the other side of the offering, kneeling on the ground, is a mourner, who holds her left hand in mourning to her forehead.
+This is the daughter of the deceased (and probably Nefertiri).

 Behind the mourner, a sem-priest (recognised by his animal fur) offers libation and fumigation offerings.

-In the second scene of deceased offerings, the couple are seated, as in the previous scene, before a much smaller offering construction and sem-priest.
+In this second scene of offerings the couple are seated, as in the previous scene, before a much smaller offering construction and sem-priest.
+This time there are no daughters.

 As in the previous scene, the woman grasps a long cloth on her lap with her right hand, in her left she holds a lotus blossom, symbol of the regeneration, to her nose.
+Her spouse again has his hand raise in salutation, whilst in his right hand he holds only a sekhem-sceptre.

 On the other side of the offering table, the sem-priest again offers libation and fumigation offerings.